 Peppermint essential oil has a cooling effect.
 It can help soothe itching, thus relieving itchy and dry scalps (2).

 It also helps promote hair growth (1).
-A study showed that 3% peppermint essential oil (PEO) could promote fast and thick hair growth in mice as compared to minoxidil, an FDA-approved drug for hair loss.
+A study showed that 3% peppermint essential oil (PEO) could thicken the hair follicles in mice as compared to minoxidil, an FDA-approved drug for hair loss.
 Regular use of PEO increased the blood flow to undernourished and weak hair follicles.

 The menthol present in the peppermint essential oil is a vasodilator that relaxes the blood vessels and enhances blood circulation to the scalp (3).
 Peppermint essential oil stimulates activity in the hair dermal papilla cells, which promotes blood circulation to the scalp and induces early anagen (growth phase) stage, leading to hair growth.